-2. THE CAPITAL PRUDENTIAL INDICATORS 2015/16 - 2017/18
+2. THE CAPITAL PRUDENTIAL INDICATORS 2016/17 - 2018/19

-The Council's capital expenditure plans are the key driver of treasury management activity.
+The Council's capital expenditure plans are a key driver in treasury management activity.
 The outputs of the capital expenditure plans are reflected in prudential indicators, which are designed to assist members' overview and confirm capital expenditure plans.